vikas-nayak/vikas-nayak/README.md

 # 💫 About Me:
 Greetings, fellow Earthlings!<br><br>I'm Vikas, a web developer on a mission to turn coffee into clean code.
-With a penchant for crafting seamless online experiences, I specialize in HTML, CSS, and JavaScript wizardry.
+With a penchant for crafting seamless online experiences, I specialize in React, HTML, CSS, and JavaScript and WordPress wizardry.
 When I'm not battling bugs, you can find me turning "404 Not Found" pages into delightful destinations.<br><br>Let's collaborate and make the web a better place, one line of code at a time! 👩‍💻✨

 ## 🌐 Socials: